-In the time following the death of King Solomon and the division of Israel into two kingdoms there was a period of general indifference and apostasy, especially in the North.
-During this time men who maintained their faith in the Lord formed study groups in various places for the purpose keeping knowledge of the Lord alive.
+In the time following the death of King Solomon and the division of Israel into two kingdoms, there was a period of general indifference and apostasy, especially in the North.
+During this time men who maintained their faith in the Lord formed study groups in various places for the purpose of keeping knowledge of the Lord alive.
 These study groups were called companies of prophets.
 Although the men in these groups were not official prophets of Israel, the Lord blessed them with spiritual gifts including the gift of prophecy.
 Both Elijah and his successor Elisha maintained close relationships with these groups.

 As our story opens, a man who had served the Lord by joining one of these companies of prophets has recently died.
-His time of service obviously limited his income and at his death he not only had no inheritance to leave, but had actually gone into debt.
+His time of service obviously limited his income and at his death, he not only had no inheritance to leave but had actually gone into debt.
 Now it was the duty of his family to repay his creditor.